WillScarlettOhara/BG2EE_AI_Denoised_Areas/README.md

 **!!
 Slowly treating each area.
 Last commit was AR0011 to AR0900N.
 141/353 done.**

 **Expect some visible tile edges at some places in areas with water or animations (e.g. fireplaces, doors, flags).
-The correction of these areas will come slowly but surely because it is a rather tedious process.**
+The correction of these issues will come slowly but surely because it is a rather tedious process.**

 **Install:** Simply put the downloaded zip in your Baldur's Gate Enhanced Edition folder.
 TIS and PVRZ files must be placed in the override folder.